openfaas/openfaas.github.io/_posts/2021-08-07-fluxv2-openfaas.md

 and how removing something from the cluster (with a kubectl delete on our Functions) will cause Flux to add these items back in when it reconciles.

+# Future Work

+At this point we have only really explored how to setup and deploy our first sample functions.
+This is a good first step on our
+GitOps journey.
+However, this example won't get you very far towards to coveted "Continuous Delivery" (where changes make their way straight to production after passing various testing and validation steps)

+To achieve a more advanced setup where new versions of our services make it onto the cluster automatically we can use another pair of Git Ops ToolKit components called the [Image Automation Controllers](https://fluxcd.io/docs/components/image/).

+These components scan an Image repository, like Dockerhub, and when new tags are found they can update your Git repository and change the deployed version of the component.

+This new change is then reconciled by the components we have installed in this tutorial and cause a new version to be deployed.

 ## Further reading